MaartenGDev/learning-rust/README.md

 } // Here, the data parameter goes out of scope and the data is removed from memory
 ```

-Because moving the object is often not the desired a object can be borrowed:
+Because moving the object is often not desired a object can be borrowed:
 ```rust
 pub fn run() {
    let test = String::from("Example here"); // Create new string object